1Mattchu/HonorsPOE-Pen-Plotter/README.md

 # HonorsPOE-Pen-plotter

-This project was created and maintained my Matthew DeLuna and Taighe Geary.
+This project was created and maintained my Matthew DeLuna and Tadhg Geary.

 The processor used was a Vex cortex